Ryukyuan languages: Orthography

 Older Ryukyuan texts are often found on stone inscriptions.
 Tamaudun-no-Hinomon (玉陵の碑文 "Inscription of Tamaudun tomb") (1501), for example.
 Within the Ryukyu Kingdom, official texts were written in kanji and hiragana, derived from Japan.
 However, this was a sharp contrast from Japan at the time, where classical Chinese writing was mostly used for official texts, only using hiragana for informal ones.
 Classical Chinese writing was sometimes used in Ryukyu as well, read in kundoku (Ryukyuan) or in Chinese.
 In Ryukyu, katakana was hardly used.

-Historically, official documents in Ryukyuan were primarily written in a form of classical Chinese writing known as Kanbun, while poetry and songs were often written in the Shuri dialect of Okinawan.
+Historically, official documents in Ryukyuan were primarily written in Japanese Epistolary style (候文) with Hentaigana.
+However, after the Satsuma invasion, Japanese culture was banned as part of the policy of exoticizing Ryukyu, and under the policy of Haneji Ōji Chōshū, documents within Ryukyu also began to be written in classical Chinese known as Kanbun while poetry and songs were often written in the Shuri dialect of Okinawan.

+Chuzan-Dengon-Roku written in 1721 by a Chinese diplomat follows Iroha Order for Okinawan phonetic system.
+Iroha order is traditional phonetic system used in Japan.